- Blogtober Came Early | Day 1/30

 1. Have a notebook nearby

 Mental notes are useless, at least to me.
-With the easy accessibility of note-taking apps, fewer people are still using physical notebooks to capture and retain interesting information.
+With the easy accessibility of note-taking apps, fewer people still use physical notebooks to capture and retain interesting information.
 Whichever tickles your fancy have it close by.
 I can’t recall how many blog topic ideas have come out of listening to a podcast and writing down a few notes.

 Make written summaries to explain to yourself what you consumed.